jasonray/kessel.js/README.md

 -   callback(err, jobRequest)

 #### dequeue(callback)
--   where callback is a function(jobRequest, commit, rollback)
+-   callback is a function(jobRequest, commit, rollback)
 -   jobRequest represents the job dequeued.
 Will be null/empty if there was no item on the queue
--   where commit is a function(commitComplete)
--- where, of course, commitComplete is a function indicating that commit is complete
+-   commit is a function(commitComplete); commitComplete is a function indicating that commit is complete
--   where rollback is a function(rollbackComplete)
--- where, of course, rollbackComplete is a function indicating that rollback is complete
+-   rollback is a function(rollbackComplete); rollbackComplete is a function indicating that rollback is complete
 -   TODO: consider error queue and rollback with delay

 ## Developer Support

-###  Developer Set up
+### Developer Setup
 First, make sure that you have `node`, `npm`, and `beanstalkd` installed.

-If you do not, and are on a mac, here I recommend to first install Homebrew [http://brew.sh/], then install using: `brew install node` and `brew install beanstalkd`
+If you do not, and are on a mac, here I recommend to first install [Homebrew](http://brew.sh/), then install using: `brew install node` and `brew install beanstalkd`

-Next, clone the source code from this repository [https://github.com/jasonray/kessel].
+Next, clone the source code from [this repository](https://github.com/jasonray/kessel).

 You will then need to setup dependencies: `npm install`